-Supply Chain Network, Production Efficiency, Innovation Management, Structural Equation Models, and Econometric Analysis of Panel Data.
+Supply Chain Network, Production Efficiency, Innovation Management, and Econometric Analysis of Panel Data.

 Ph.D.
 Operations Management, Carleton University

 Dong-Young Kim is an associate professor of operations management and quantitative methods in the Coggin College of Business at the University of North Florida.
 Dr. Kim teaches management science and operations management core courses, including quantitative methods, modeling and management of operations, operations management, process efficiency, and Six Sigma applications at the undergraduate and graduate levels.
-His current research focuses on supply chain network, production efficiency, innovation management, structural equation models, and econometric analysis of panel data.
+His current research focuses on supply chain network, production efficiency, innovation management, and econometric analysis of panel data.
 His work has appeared in Journal of Operations Management, Operations Management Research, International Journal of Quality & Reliability Management, and Supply Chain Management: an International Journal, among others.
 He received his Ph.D. in operations management from the Sprott School of Business at Carleton University in Canada, where he was awarded the Senate Medal for Outstanding Academic Achievement.
-He is a recipient of the Social Sciences and Humanities Research Council Doctoral Fellowship, the Ontario Graduate Scholarship, the Exemplary Researcher Award, and the Exemplary Teacher Award.
+He is a recipient of the Earle C. Traynham Outstanding Faculty Scholarship Award, the Kip Fellow Research Grant, the Exemplary Researcher Award, the Exemplary Teacher Award, the Social Sciences and Humanities Research Council Doctoral Fellowship, and the Ontario Graduate Scholarship.